Muscat Magic: Your Ultimate 48-Hour Weekend Escape in Oman's Capital

 Morning Adventure: Dolphins or Coastal Beauty

-Alternatively, if you prefer a more relaxed morning, head to Qurum Beach for some sun and sand, or take a scenic drive out to the breathtaking Bandar Khayran area for stunning coastal views and hidden coves (though this might take up a bit more time).
+Prefer a relaxed morning?
+Visit Qurum Beach for sun and sand, or drive to Bandar Khayran for dramatic coastal views and hidden coves.

 Lunch with a View: Modern Muscat